Finland's Pay Transparency Law: What Changes for Job Seekers

 Pay gap reporting for larger employers

-Companies with 250 or more employees must calculate and publish gender pay gap data using 2026 figures, with the first report due by June 2027.
-Smaller companies follow on a phased timeline.
-Where a gap of 5% or more is identified and cannot be justified, the employer must take remedial action.
+Employers with 100 or more staff must report gender pay gap data through Finland's Incomes Register, with the largest employers (250+) reporting annually and smaller ones on a phased, less frequent timeline.
+Where a gap of more than 5% in any category of workers cannot be justified, the employer must take remedial action.

 Worth noting